 It’s hard to be motivated to make something ice cold when you look outside and shiver at the sight of 6 inches of snow covering your car, knowing you have to spend 5-10 minutes digging out while bracing the below-zero wind chill.
 Then when the wind blows the snow back into your face, it’s over.

 However, a lot of local ice cream stands are still closed for the winter.
-Sure, I could buy a pint at the grocery store, but the flavor I wanted isn’t one you can buy – Chocolate Stout Pretzel Ice Cream with chocolate covered pretzels and homemade caramel sauce.
+Sure, I could buy a pint at the grocery store, but the flavors are very limited.

-I knew the combination would make a killer ice cream, especially since I always make my chocolate ice cream on the fudgy side.
+Based on the success of my Guinness brownies, I knew the combination of chocolate and stout beer would make a killer ice cream, especially since I always make my chocolate ice cream on the fudgy side.

 Then I wanted some crunch in every bite, and since beer and pretzels go hand in hand, I opted for chocolate covered pretzels.